-1. Split the class into small groups.

-2. Provide each group with a pack of cards including 5 species, 5 effects and 5 locations.

-3. Support learners to work as a group to match the species, locations and effects and fill these out on their answer sheets.

-4. The game can be extended by putting the packs in order of distance travelled, most likely to affect the local area or talking about how they think each species was introduced.
-Discuss answers with the whole class.
+- 1. Split class into small groups - 2.
+Each group gets a pack of cards with 5 species, 5 effects and 5 locations - 3.
+They work as a group to match the species, locations and effects and fill these out on their answer sheets - 4.
+The game can be extended by putting the packs in order of distance travelled, most likely to affect the local area or talking about how they think each species was introduced these answers could be done as a discussion with the whole class.